galvche/NetTool-IP/README.md

 Currently the functionalities of this program are:
   - Basic search for information based on a given IP address, such as the status of activity or inactivity of the equipment, name of the service provider and ADDS.
   - Advanced search for information based on a given IP address, such as geolocation and soon device security scanning.
-  - Export of advanced information,
   - Export of the basic information of a list of active addresses previously saved in both .txt and .xml format.
+  - Export of advanced information.
   - Advanced Port scans using Nmap v7.93 application (Nmap must be installed manually if u want to use this function).